Fun Pangasius Fish Facts For Kids | Kidadl

 Pangasius is an Asian freshwater catfish that mainly lives in tropical climates.
 They prefer large water bodies such as rivers and prefer water bodies with enough depth.
 Iridescent sharks live in water bodies that have a 6.5-7.5 pH and 2.0-29.0 dGH of water hardness.

-Who does a pangasius live with?
+Who does Pangasius live with?

-Pangasius fish do not school and are solitary nature.
-The fry can show schooling nature, but as they grow up, they become more solitary in nature.
 This species of fish is important for aquaculture and they are also kept as pets in many parts of the world alongside other species of fish.
 This fish can live with other species as long as they are bigger than pangasius.
-If they are kept with smaller fish, chances are a pangasius will eat the smaller species.
+If they are kept with smaller fish, chances are pangasius will eat the smaller species.

-How long does a pangasius live?
+How long does Pangasius live?

 Pangasius live for about 20 years in the wild.